Tessellation and Lyubich-Minsky laminations associated with quadratic maps, I: Pinching semiconjugacies: Continuity of pinching semiconjugacies

 \subsection{Proof of (i)}

-Let $\Boe_f:\Cbar-\D \to \Cbar-\Kfc$ be the extended B\"ottcher coordinate of $K_f$, i.e., $\Boe_f:\Cbar-\Dbar \to \Cbar-K_f$ is a conformal map with $\Boe_f(w^2)=f(\Boe_f(w))$; $\Boe_f(w)/w \to 1$ as $w \to \infty$; and $\Boe_f(e^{2 \pi i \theta})=\gam_f(\theta) \in J_f$.
+Let $\Boe_f:\Cbar-\D \to \Cbar-\Kfc$ be the extended B\"ottcher coordinate of $K_f$, i.e., $\Boe_f:\Cbar-\Dbar \to \Cbar-K_f$ is a conformal map with $\Boe_f(w^2)=f(\Boe_f(w))$; $\Boe_f(w)/w \to 1$ as $w \to \infty$; and $\Boe_f(e^{2 \pi i \theta}):=\gam_f(\theta) \in J_f$.
 Now (i) follows immediately from this stronger claim:

-\begin{thm}[B\"ottcher convergence] As $f \to g$, $\Boe_f \to \Boe_g$ uniformly on $\Cbar-\D$. \end{thm} Note that the uniform convergence on compact sets in $\Cbar-\Dbar$ is not difficult.
+\begin{thm}[B\"ottcher convergence] As $f \to g$, we have a uniform convergence $\Boe_f \to \Boe_g$ on $\Cbar-\D$. \end{thm} Note that the uniform convergence on compact sets in $\Cbar-\Dbar$ is not difficult.
 Our proof is a mild generalization of the proof of Theorem 2.11 in \cite{Po}.